Darejkal/DeepLearningProject/Readme.md

 ## Top-K negative sampling

 Top-K sampling is a method mentioned in [].
 The idea is to use a combination of uniform sampling and mini-batch sampling to train the model.
-The model subsequently focuses on updating the top-k negatives instead of updating the whole set of negative ratings.
+The model subsequently focuses on updating the top-k negatives instead of updating the whole set of negative ratings.z
 # Model

 ## SASrec